Aincvy/sight/README.md

 # sight
 **WIP**

-A js code generate platform.
-It parse a graph to a js file.
+- Generate json from a graph.

-For macos only, now.
+- Generate js code from a graph.

 ## how to build